CampusConnect-NovaNexus/CC-Grievance-backend/README.md

   {
     "c_id": "uuid-string",
     "user_id": "user123",
+    "title": "Issue with Campus WiFi",
-    "message": "The WiFi in the library has been down for two days.", "upvotes": [1, 2, 3, 456],
+    "description": "The WiFi in the library has been down for two days.", "upvotes": [1, 2, 3, 456],
     "upvote_count": 4
   }